ehsankhf/transactions-manager/README.md

 In the project directory, you can run:

 - `npm start` : Runs the server on port 5000.
-- `npm run test` : Launches the test runner.
+- `npm test` : Launches the test runner.

 ## License